danielpreotiuc/twitter-collection-utils/README.md

 How to install (make the packaging)

-Where to put the keys
+In order for your scripts to run, you need to authenticate to the Twitter API.
+This can be done by using the 4 keys Twitter provides you when you register an application.
+For more information go to https://dev.twitter.com/ To use some script (e.g. follow.py) you need to add the read&write access for your application.

+You may have multiple consumers, associated with different accounts/applications.
+You should store these keys in your home directory in a file named .twittertokens The file should contain the 4 keys separated by a comma in the order:
+ConsumerKey,ConsumerSecret,AccessToken,AccessSecret

 Generalize redundant functions

-don't forget to add read& write for follow to work to the application in the Twitter API